annotation/text-fabric/docs/Api/App.md

             Yet one color will be chosen, and it is unpredictable which one.

     ??? info "condenseType=None"
-        the node type that acts as a container when lists of tuples are being condensed (see parameter `condensed`).
+        The type of container to be used for condensing results.
+        The default is app dependent, usually `verse` or `tablet`.

     ??? info "end=None"
-        `end` is the end point in the results iterable.
+        `end` is the end point in the iterable of results.
-        Default the length of the iterable.
+        If `None`, displaying will stop after the end of the iterable.

     ??? info "extraFeatures=()"
         A string or iterable of feature names.